READ A STORY

 The Divys took a "short" break to relax and regroup from 2008-2020.
 But inspiration never dies, and neither do good pop songs, which brings us to 2020.

-Twelve years had gone by, but the same inspiration and magic they tapped into previously was right there to greet them upon their return.
+Twelve years had gone by, but the same inspiration and magic The Divys tapped into previously was right there to greet them upon their return.
 The result was World On Fire, a fitting song about the state of the world during the pandemic.
 The next song, Thank You (For Wrecking My Life) is a story as old as the world itself - a love/hate song.
 Again, This Time, and Don't Wanna Wake Up bring the new song count to five.
-These songs, as well as remixes and alternate versions will make up a soon-to-be named EP which will be released on CD, and will also be available to stream.
+These songs, as well as 2022's first new song, Not Your Boyfriend, will make up a soon-to-be named EP which will have a limited CD release, and will also be available to stream.
+The EP will also contain unreleased tracks, demos, and remixes.

 Stay tuned for updates and revisions, as old memories are uncovered and new ones are made.